|

 Wanda

--From jo12: I heard that Philly's Tom Everett Scott is taking a role as Abby's brother on ER--true?
+-From jo12: I heard that Philly's Tom Everett Scott is taking a role as Abby's

 Wanda